Democrats vote to upend presidential primary calendar for 2024 but challenges persist

 "There's campaign spending there.
 Ask people in Iowa who sell snow shovels - they sell more snow shovels in a caucus year than they do any other time," she told NPR.

-"A lot of money is spent in that state.
-A lot of money is spent on radio and TV with direct mail, houses buying yard signs, all the things you think of in a campaign," she said.
+"A lot of money is spent on radio and TV with direct mail, houses buying yard signs, all the things you think of in a campaign," she said.
 "The reality in my town, for example, which is 35,000 people in Rome, Georgia — people who are running for president will be buying radio ads on our little radio stations.
 That's an influx of revenue that if we are on Super Tuesday, we don't get."

 But just like Democrats, Republicans could face their own penalties, including a loss of delegates, for holding their primary out of order.